WEB BUILD // READY

 SharedArrayBuffer crashes

-Multithreaded browser builds need the right cross-origin isolation headers.
-Without them, Unity and Godot web targets can fail at runtime.
+Threaded browser builds need secure context and cross-origin isolation.
+Without the right headers, Unity and Godot web targets can fail at runtime.

 >Failed to load resource: net::ERR_TIMED_OUT_